-Shutting down 8
+7 Shutting down

-8.1 Safety instructions and basic principles DANGER Connection/adjustment to the power supply not carried out by an electrician and/or connection to a power socket without protective earth (PE) MORTAL DANGER FROM ELECTRIC SHOCK Have the connection/adjustment to the power supply carried out by an electrician.
+7.1 Safety instructions and basic principles DANGER Connection/adjustment to the power supply not carried out by an electrician and/or connection to a power socket without protective earth (PE) MORTAL DANGER FROM ELECTRIC SHOCK Have the connection/adjustment to the power supply carried out by an electrician.
 Always connect the temperature control unit to safety sockets (PE).
-DANGER Damaged power cable/power cable connection MORTAL DANGER FROM ELECTRIC SHOCK &gt; Do not start up the temperature control unit. &gt; Isolate the temperature control unit from the power supply. &gt; Have the power supply cable/power supply connection replaced and inspected by an electrician. &gt; Do not use a power cable that is longer than 3 m.
-Risk of tipping due to unstable temperature control unitSERIOUS INJURY AND PROPERTY DAMAGE> Avoid risk of tipping due to unstable temperature control unit.
-CAUTION Non-compliance with the safety data sheet for the thermal fluid to be used INJURIES &gt; Risk of injury to the eyes, skin, respiratory tract. &gt; The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected. &gt; Observe the local regulations/work instructions. &gt; Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear). &gt; Danger of slipping because floor and work area are contaminated.
-Clean the workplace; observe the proper disposal of thermal fluid and aids. → Page 15, section "Proper disposal of resources and consumables".
+DANGER Damaged power cable/power cable connection MORTAL DANGER FROM ELECTRIC SHOCK Do not start up the temperature control unit.
+Isolate the temperature control unit from the power supply.
+Have the power supply cable/power supply connection replaced and inspected by an electri- cian.
+Do not use a power cable that is longer than 3 m.
+WARNING Risk of tipping due to unstable temperature control unit SERIOUS INJURY AND PROPERTY DAMAGE Avoid risk of tipping due to unstable temperature control unit.
+Non-compliance with the safety data sheet for the thermal fluid to be used INJURIES Risk of injury to the eyes, skin, respiratory tract.
+The safety data sheet for the thermal fluid to be used must be read prior to using it and its content must be respected.
+Observe the local regulations/work instructions.
+Wear your personal protective equipment (e.g. temperature-resistant safety gloves, safety goggles, safety footwear).
+Danger of slipping because floor and work area are contaminated.
+Clean the workplace; ob- serve the proper disposal of thermal fluid and aids. $\rightarrow$ Page 15, section "Proper disposal of re - sources and consumables".
 Hot or very cold thermal fluid SEVERE BURNS/FROSTBITE OF LIMBS Before draining, ensure that the thermal fluid has room temperature (20 °C).
 If, at this temperature, the thermal fluid is too viscous to be drained: Control the temperature of the thermal fluid for a few minutes until the viscosity will allow drainage.
 Never control the temperature of the thermal fluid when the drain is open.
 Danger of burns when draining thermal fluids at temperatures above 20 °C. Wear your Personal Protective Equipment for draining.
 Only drain using suitable drainage hose and collecting container.
-These must be compatible with the thermal fluid and its temperature.
+These must be compatible with the thermal fluid and its temperature. with the thermal fluid and its temperature.
 INFORMATION All safety instructions are important and must be followed accordingly during working operations!

-8.2 Switch-off
+7.2 Switch-off

-- Turn off the temperature control unit.
-Disconnect the temperature control unit from the power supply connection.
+- > Turn off the temperature control unit. - > Disconnect the temperature control unit from the power supply connection.

-8.3 Draining the temperature control unit
+7.3 Draining the temperature control unit